heero-yuy/sweetalert/README.md

 #Tweaks

-* Added option for Sweet Alert to be used as a wait dialog by passing a string "none" to the `confirmButtonText` parameter.
-The dialog can be ended by calling the method `swalCloseModal()`.
+* Added feature for Sweet Alert to be used as a wait dialog by passing using setting the option `waitDialog` to 'true'.
+The dialog can be ended by calling the method
+`swalCloseModal()`.

+* Added feature for Sweet Alert to include HTML code in its buttons, set `allowHTML` to 'true' and pass HTML code to the `confirmButtonText` option.

 * Fixed bug where the Tab key would stop navigating the web page when two SweetAlert dialogs are opened.